-Course Advisory: MATH 330 or MATH 330B; SCC minimum English standard.
+Course Advisory: MATH 330 or MATH 330B

 General Education: Option A: Area A; Option B: Area 5A; Option C: Area B1

 An introductory physics course for both the non-science and the beginning science student.
 Includes topics such as nuclear physics, relativity, mechanics, properties of matter, quantum physics, heat, light, electricity and magnetism, sound and waves.
 Written assignments, tests, and a comprehensive final exam will be used to evaluate student success.
 Field trip may be required.